 Luther College, the primary stakeholder and sponsor for the Festivals, decided in 2013 to continue its commitment to this gathering, but to change its name to Luther College Writers Festival, in part to expand our audience and focus.
 The Festival continues its ongoing mission to explore the deep and diverse ways in which highly crafted literature in all genres explores the human condition and illuminates the spiritual and moral imagination of readers.
 The works of 2013 keynote speakers Mark Salzman and Anne Lamott were examples of this in the highest order.
 We were thrilled in 2016 to welcome Erik Larson, along with Bret Anthony Johnston and Jane Hamilton.
 Beginning in 2018, we are delighted to host the Festival on a biennial basis, and welcome Julie Schumacher, David Gonzalez, and Yasmin Darznik, along with Luther alum poet Jill Osier to our roster.

-New to the Festival in 2016 is an undergraduate writing contest in the genres of poetry, fiction and creative nonfiction.
+Continuing in the Festival in 2018 is an undergraduate writing contest in the genres of poetry, fiction and creative nonfiction.
 It is our hope to use the contest to inspire participation of Luther students and guests from other colleges in the area to nurture the next generation of writers.

 We will also continue our commitment to making the Festival a gathering for both writers and readers—an event intended to leave room for conversation and lively exchange among them, as well as showcase the literary and spiritual imaginations that keeps us alive.